 White swans are the norm 🦢- Black swans are a foreseeable market opportunity.

 When unexpected events cause economies and capital markets to tumble, politicians, economists, and asset managers like to speak of a “black swan.”
 These animals are scarce and, therefore, also stand for improbable events in economic theory, which throw the familiar out of balance.
-I took the picture of the two black swans on the picture in Knysna, South Africa 2017, a beautiful place with amazing animals.
-As we know, these beautiful animals are rare, but the exist – and as we could find out while travelling in South Africa, sometime you meet more than one of them.
+I took a picture of the two black swans on the photo in Knysna, South Africa 2017, a beautiful place with amazing animals.
+As we know, these beautiful animals are rare, but they exist – and as we could find out while traveling in South Africa, sometimes you meet more than one of them.

 Is the Covid19 crisis a black swan event?

 The worldwide Covid19 crisis shows us in 2020 how vulnerable our complex globalized social and economic system with its interdependencies is.
-Suddenly we realize that global supply chains are suddenly disrupted, and we painfully note that in the just-in-time logic there are no capacity reserves and redundancies in the system.
+We realize that the pandemic disrupts global supply chains and little capacity reserves and redundancies in the system.

-With change comes opportunity, because certain events will damage your competitor’s ability to execute strategy.
+With change comes opportunity because certain events will damage your competitor’s ability to execute strategy.
 The challenge is to look out for when these events will occur.
-The black swan event has killed the turkey – and it can stop your competitors´ ability to execute strategy.
-There are always significant risks in the business plan, and at the same time, a massive business opportunity for digital businesses prepared to shift their value proposition rapidly.
-Each shift in spending creates a foreseeable market opportunity for the ones who are prepared.
+The black swan event has killed the Thanksgiving Turkey – and it can stop your competitors’ ability to execute strategy.